-The FRIPS Program (Freshman Research in Plant Sciences) is a specially designed program to expose new college students to the vital and exciting research being done with plants and to encourage them to consider a research career in plant biology.
+The FRIPS Program (Freshman Research in Plants) is a specially designed program to expose new college students to the vital and exciting research being done with plants and to encourage them to consider a research career in plant biology.
 FRIPS is funded by a grant from the National Science Foundation.
-We anticipate that eight positions will be available for the 2017-2018 academic year.
+We anticipate that 10-12 positions will be available for the 2022-2023 academic year.

 Why Study Plants?

-- Majoring in biochemistry, biology, computer sciences or plant sciences
+- Intended major(s) in biochemistry, biology, environmental science, computer sciences, chemistry, natural resource science, agriculture or plant sciences

 - Interest in plant biology research

 • Be exposed to various areas of cutting-edge plant science

 • Attend weekly professional development meetings as a group

 • Learn basic skills in lab safety, greenhouse operations, and research ethics